 Josh is a Discussion Leader for the Operations Forum and facilitates a case on Lean Initiatives.
 He is currently the Director of Stone Operations at Coldspring.
 Josh began his career at Coldspring as an intern and has held positions in Production Management, Continuous Improvement, and Corporate Purchasing.
 He holds a Bachelor’s degree from St. Cloud State University in Operations Management.

 June is FranklinCovey®-certified and a facilitator for the Leadership Forum and the 7 Habits for Managers Forum as well as the Supervisors Forum.
-She is currently a consultant with Granite Equity Partners.
-Prior to joining Granite Equity, she served as Leadership Development Manager for a large corporation serving a family of companies.
+She is currently a consultant with Granite Partners.
+Prior to joining Granite, she served as Leadership Development Manager for a large corporation serving a family of companies.
 She holds many certifications focused on leadership and coaching, including The Hudson Institute of Santa Barbara, and she is an Achieve Global master trainer.
 June graduated from the University of Minnesota-Duluth with a degree in English and she earned a Master’s degree in Education from St. Cloud State University.

-Kevin Ennis is a FranklinCovey®-certified facilitator, was a full-time consultant for FranklinCovey for three years, and serves as a Discussion Leader for the Leadership Forum, 7 Habits for Managers Forum and Speed of Trust Forum.
+Kevin Ennis is a FranklinCovey®-certified facilitator, was a full-time consultant for FranklinCovey for three years, and serves as a Discussion Leader for the Leadership Forum, 7 Habits for Managers Forum, Supervisors Forum, and Speed of Trust Forum.
 Today, Kevin is an independent HRD/OE Consultant with over 20 years of US-based and international experience as a leader and consultant.
 Throughout his career, Kevin has served in a variety of positions including the Director of Strategic Learning & Development at UnitedHealth Group, Director of Organizational Effectiveness at Carlson Hotels Worldwide, and Director of People Development for Radisson Edwardian Hotels, London UK.
 Kevin is a retired US Navy officer with 20-years of service.
 He graduated from the University of Wisconsin-Madison with a degree in Political Science/History and went on to study International HR and Management at the University of St. Thomas.

 Matt Kilian is FranklinCovey®-certified and a facilitator for the Leadership Forum.
 He is currently the President of the Brainerd Lakes Chamber of Commerce, one of the largest chambers in Minnesota at more than 900 business members.
 Prior to that, Matt served as Vice President for External Relations at the Initiative Foundation for 15 years.
 He began his career at an advertising agency and has also taught college courses in both advertising and public relations.
 Matt gets his energy from brainstorming big new ideas, facilitating meaningful discussions, and building bridges between business and community leaders.
 He graduated from St. Cloud State University with Bachelor’s and Master’s Degrees in Mass Communications.